 – The sesame seed milk was not as black as I thought it would be.
 This is probably because 5-10% of the seeds were not actually black but white.

-- When I made a smoothie (picture in the right) using organic black sesame seed milk as the base, I used two bananas, one tablespoon of raw cacao powder, and one heaping tablespoon of organic palm sugar, and one scoop of protein powder.
+– When I made a smoothie (picture in the right) using organic black sesame seed milk as the base, I used two bananas, one tablespoon of raw cacao powder, one teaspoon of organic palm sugar, and one scoop of protein powder.

 And how did it taste?

 Definitely good enough to earn a spot in the rotation with Brazil nut milk and cashew milk.

 – Not sure how to make nut milk?
 Take a look at video below.